omkardp13/CSharp_Concepts/AsyncAwait/readme.txt

 4.Putting it all together:

-Task.Run(new Action(LongTask)): This asynchronously runs the LongTask method on a ThreadPool thread. await Task.Run(new Action(LongTask)): This line asynchronously waits for the Task returned by Task.Run to complete.
+Task.Run(new Action(LongTask)): This asynchronously runs the LongTask method on a ThreadPool thread.

+await Task.Run(new Action(LongTask)): This line asynchronously waits for the Task returned by Task.Run to complete.

 In simpler terms, await Task.Run(new Action(LongTask)) means: "Run the LongTask method on a separate thread, and wait for it to finish before continuing."
 This allows the program to perform tasks concurrently without blocking the main thread.

 -----------------------------------------------------------------------------------------------------------------------------------------------
+Task:

-A Task in programming represents an asynchronous operation that can eventually return a result.
-To handle this operation, you use the await keyword, which tells the method to pause execution until the Task is complete and then continue with the result.
-This approach allows your application to remain responsive and efficient, just like a busy waiter in a restaurant.
+1.A Task in programming represents an asynchronous operation that can eventually return a result.
+2.To handle this operation, you use the await keyword, which tells the method to pause execution until the Task is complete and then continue with the result.
+3.This approach allows your application to remain responsive and efficient, just like a busy waiter in a restaurant.

 This explanation should help clarify the difference between synchronous and asynchronous operations using a real-world analogy.